ryancheley/til/til/setting_up_til.md

 * I removed the `soundness check`, the `Setup Node.js` and the `Deploy Datasette using Vercel` steps as they didn't apply to my situation.

-Once you have all of that you should be able to succesfully build a TIL a la Simon Willison.
+Once you have all of that you should be able to successfully build a TIL a la Simon Willison.